victor-gp/lucario-vscode-theme/README.md

-# Lucario VSCode Theme
+# Lucario VS Code Theme

-VSCode port of [Raphael Amorim's Lucario theme](https://github.com/raphamorim/lucario).
+VS Code port of [Raphael Amorim's Lucario theme](https://github.com/raphamorim/lucario).
 A darkish syntax theme for the 80% use case.

 ![Preview of Lucario Theme in VS Code](./assets/preview.png)